 I’d got into a bit of a habit of buying a bottle of caramel coffee syrup in my weekly shop recently.
 It really does make sitting out my garden with a cup of coffee feel a little bit special and indulgent.

 When making the syrup at home it does need to be stored in the fridge to keep it fresh but will keep fine in there for a month or two.
 I find this quantity works well for us and it’s so quick and easy to make a fresh batch when I need to that I prefer not to make up a bigger quantity.
-Of course if you do need a bigger batch it’s very easy to multiply up the recipe.
+Of course, if you do need a bigger batch it’s very easy to multiply up the recipe.
 It would make an excellent kitchen gift packaged into a cute glass bottle.

 If you remove it too early you have a simple sugar syrup that is useful for making cocktails but not that delicious flavour you want in your coffee.
-To make it a little easier if you are new to making caramel I would suggest you use a processed white sugar.
-That way the color will be an excellent guide to the progress of your caramel as it turns from a clear liquid to that gorgeous golden amber.
+To make it a little easier if you are new to making caramel I would suggest you use processed white sugar.
+That way the colour will be an excellent guide to the progress of your caramel as it turns from a clear liquid to that gorgeous golden amber.

 It really is so simple that it hardly warrants calling it a recipe but please do take care if you decide to make it.
 The sugar mixture boils at around 115° c so care is necessary to avoid scalding or steam burns, especially when adding the additional water to the boiling syrup to create the coffee syrup consistency.

-And that’s it, how easy is that.
+And that’s it, how easy is that?
 Now just to make yourself that cuppa add a tablespoon of caramel coffee syrup and sit down and enjoy it.
-For an extra morning treat I’m really enjoying my chai spiced sugar cookies at the moment, have you tried them?
+For an extra morning treat, I’m really enjoying my chai spiced sugar cookies at the moment, have you tried them?